Innocente0/summative_MLOP/README.md

-# Animal Image Classification ML Pipeline
+# Animals Image Classification ML Pipeline

 This project implements an end-to-end Machine Learning pipeline for **multi-class animal image classification**.
 It includes: